Penalty Charge Notices

 If the Penalty charge is not paid or successfully challenged (after 14 days from when the notice was served/issued)

 If representations are received before a Notice to Owner is served they will be considered as per instructions above.
-However, once a NTO has been issued representations must be made in the form, manner and at the time specified in the notice of rejection letter and the owner must follow the instructions carefully.
+However, once a NTO has been issued representations must be made in the form, manner and at the time specified on the notice and the owner must follow the instructions carefully.

 The Council will also explain at this stage how an appeal may be made to an at www.trafficpenaltytribunal.gov.uk